 Free your oven and up “family time” by making this Instant Pot Turkey Recipe With Gravy Recipe for your next holiday meal.
 You’ll end up with a juicy and flavorful turkey in half the time.
 Plus, you can use the leftover and your instant pot again to make Instant Pot Bone Broth!

 November has arrived!
 Which means all things Thanksgiving including this easy Instant Pot Turkey recipe.
 Why make your turkey in the Instant Pot?
 Cooking a whole turkey in the Instant Pot takes just 60 minutes (including the build up time) leaving more time for grubbing, chatting or football cheering!

 Our holidays are traditionally large so we serve two types of meat for the crowd.
-Cooking the turkey in the Instant Pot leaves our oven open for our Prime Rib Roast.
+Cooking the turkey in the Instant Pot leaves our oven open for our Prime Rib Recipe.
 This Prime Rib Recipe has 1,000’s of 5-star reviews so make sure to check it out if you’re making one this holiday season.

 My dream kitchen has two ovens, however my real kitchen has one.
 As such my holiday menus are designed around what I can bake with just one oven.
 Our beloved popovers are best fresh, but they take 30 minutes to cook so they’re often either cold or left off the menu.
 Enter this Instant Pot Turkey and popovers are back on the menu (recipe to come – stay tuned!).

 The beauty of the Instant Pot Turkey Recipe is the adaptability of flavors.
 Into cajun flavors?
-Add a tablespoon to the butter and go to town.
+Add a tablespoon of creole seasoning to the butter and go to town.
 Prefer traditional flavors?
 No problem.
 Just slather the beast and cook.
 Here are a few favorite herbs to consider when making this Instant Pot Turkey recipe:

 INSTANT POT TURKEY RECIPE TIPS